7 min read

 A key concept that needs to be embraced by all employees and management is that automation replaces tasks, not jobs.
 Jobs consist of a multitude of subtasks and activities.
 Top management should identify which tasks could be automated to transform organizations and enrich their workers’ lives.
 Keep in mind that a future-ready digital plan does not translate to having only digital capabilities.
 Complete reliance on technology (e.g., a lights-out factory) can be highly inflexible for an industry that handles perishables or fast-changing demands.

-Decision-makers must see that machines are inherently more suitable for repetitive and well-defined tasks that they execute with higher output levels, better quality and fewer errors.
-However, humans have the flexibility and adaptability that machines lack, so they are suitable for complex, critical-thinking tasks, such as flavour innovation or product testing.
+Decision-makers must see that machines are inherently more suitable for repetitive and well-defined tasks that they execute with higher output levels, better quality, and fewer errors.
+However, humans have the flexibility and adaptability that machines lack, so they are suitable for complex, critical-thinking tasks, such as flavor innovation or product testing.
 The best way is to facilitate a human-in-the-loop model whereby machines complement tasks performed by humans.

 2. What is the reason for investing in digital technologies?

 Before the pandemic, nearly half of the companies in this survey ranked cost savings as the main reason to automate.
 However, the pandemic has exposed this plan’s short-sightedness and left many companies using cost-cutting technologies incapable of quick adoption.
 For example, without a 3D vision system in place, it is difficult for a cake manufacturer producing multi-servings to scale down suddenly to make servings appropriate for households.